November 10, 2025

 The CODICUM team is gearing up for a three-day seminar in Stockholm, hosted at the Swedish National Archives (Riksarkivet) from 29 September to 1 October.

 The seminar brings together CODICUM researchers, technical experts and collaborators to explore key topics in fragment studies, data wrangling, and cataloguing practices.
-It marks a milestone in the project’s efforts to advance research on medieval manuscript fragments across the Nordic region.

 The programme includes presentations, workshops, and discussions where the participants will work toward establishing shared standards and workflows that will support the long-term goals of the CODICUM project.